 Rachel had always built sites and tinkered with opensource CMSes to help manage her burgeoning following and promote her comics.
 When life happened, she shifted gears whole heartedly to web development, grudgingly leaving her fandom behind.
 Trying to find the niche where she belonged, she experimented with working in web design, UX, programming, and finally settled into front-end development.

-Rachel loves traveling, studying birds, playing Pokémon, and wearing boots, making comics, and helping people learn.
+Rachel loves studying birds, playing Pokémon, wearing boots, making comics, and helping people learn.
 When not biking around the city of Portland, you can find her tending her orchids or brewing a hot cup of golden tippy Yunnan in a gaiwan pot.